Prostitution Defenses & Punishment | California Penal Code 647(b)

 Prostitution also may be charged when business owners use their employees for sexual services in exchange from money.
 For instance, it still is common for employees and managers of massage parlors to be arrested after performing sexual acts on customers at the end of the massage.
 Not only could the business owner face prostitution charges, but may also find themselves facing federal human trafficking accusations, depending on the circumstances.

 WE HANDLE PROSTITUTION CHARGES ALL THROUGHOUT CALIFORNIA

-If you’ve been arrested or cited for prostitution, contact an experienced Prostitution Defense Attorney at the cases earliest juncture.
+If you’ve been arrested or cited for prostitution, contact an experienced Newport Beach Sex Crimes Defense Attorney at the cases earliest juncture.
 Early Intervention could mean the difference of criminal charges filed against you or having the case rejected completely avoiding criminal charges altogether.
 Our office handles all prostitution cases in Orange County, Los Angeles, Ventura, San Bernardino, San Diego, and Riverside counties.

 WHAT IS THE LEGAL DEFINITION FOR PROSTITUTION AND WHAT MUST THE PROSECUTOR PROVE – PC 647(b)?